jaxisaway/imagination-insider/README.md

 ### it remembers your folder

-the first time you run it with a folder path, it saves that. next time you can just run `python imagination_insider.py` with no path and it will use the same folder
+the first time you run it with a folder path, it saves it. next time you can just run `python imagination_insider.py` with no path and it will use the same folder

 ## controls once it's running